Welcome to the MIT Faculty/Staff page!

 Julia Mongo | Office of Distinguished Fellowships

-Thirteen MIT undergraduates, graduate students, and alumni have been awarded Fulbright fellowships and will embark on projects overseas in the 2023-24 grant year.
-Four other MIT affiliates were …
+Eleven MIT undergraduates, graduate students, and alumni have won Fulbright grants to embark on projects overseas in the 2024-25 grant cycle.
+Two other students were offered awards but …

 By Julia Mongo